OUTPATIENT EXternship IN psychiatry

 MD2B Connect Physician ID # 45

 Where will this rotation take place: This hands-on outpatient rotation will take place in Baltimore, Maryland (15 minutes from downtown).
+This rotation is currently only available as a tele-rotation.
+Please see our tele-rotation page for more information.

 Hours: Monday - Friday 9:30 AM to 5:30 PM; Saturday 9:30 AM to 3 PM